WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-17-Diary-of-a-developer-making-some-time-for-test-lists.markdown

-Sometimes all you need is a list
+Sometimes all you need is some time and a list
 ===========================================
 ![AI generated photo depiction of a person holding a list of testing ideas](/assets/testingideaslist.jpg) _The AI generated image above seems to be directed at an audience